Easy Keto Chaffle Recipe – Crispy Low-Carb Waffles

 What can I use if I don’t have a mini waffle maker?

-While a mini waffle maker like the Dash gives the best results, you can make chaffles in a regular-sized Belgian waffle iron.
+While a mini waffle maker like the Dash gives the best results, you can make chaffles in a regular-sized Belgian iron.
 Use the same batter, but you likely won’t fill the whole surface area of a bigger waffle maker.
 Chaffles baked in larger makers may spread thinner and not be as uniformly crispy.

 Dash Mini Waffle Maker